werlleyg/agile-content-frontend-test/README.md

 ## ⚙ Installation

-- 1. Clone and set up this repository [Mid Dev Test](https://github.com/werlleyg/agile-content-frontend-test)
+- 1. Clone and set up this repository [Agile Content - Frontend](https://github.com/werlleyg/agile-content-frontend-test)
 - 2. Run `npm i` or `yarn` in the project folder on your computer
 - 3. Run `npm run dev` or `yarn dev`
 - 4. Your project is already running 🔭